Chart Color Schemes

 Strathfield South shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Retail trade has limited presence, with 7.9% employment compared to the regional 9.3%.
-The resident-to-worker ratio is 0.9, indicating substantial local employment opportunities.
-Over a 12-month period ending in September 2025, employment remained stable at 0.0%, labour force increased by 0.3%, and unemployment rose by 0.3 percentage points.
-In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%, favourable compared to the national rate of 4.3%.
-National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Strathfield South's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+The resident-to-worker ratio was 0.9, suggesting substantial local employment opportunities.
+Over a 12-month period ending on an unspecified date, employment remained stable while labour force increased by 0.3%, leading to a 0.3 percentage point rise in unemployment.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Strathfield South's employment mix suggests local employment should increase by approximately 6.9% over five years and 14.0% over ten years, although these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment